 (component1|component2)

+If an item contains parentheses, they SHOULD be rendered without an escape character and parsers MUST properly handle the case of embedded parenthesus, e.g. \ModRes=(380||N-linked (GlcNAc...))

 Characters allowed for a key: Key: [A-Za-z0-9_]; Use CamelCase .Characters allowed for an item (if not complex) or a component of an item: [A-Za-z0-9_?]

 The description line MUST contain only a single >Prefix:DbUniqueId \key=value block.
 Some FASTA files such as the NCBI non-redundant (nr) database have been seen to have multiple headers per sequence separated by delimiter ASCII 001 (CTRL+A).
 It has been decided that PEFF does not support this and readers therefore do not need to support this.
 It is recommended either to split the header and create one entry for each such sequence header block or to make a selection of the most appropriate block to create a PEFF file.